Skip to main content

 We Know Where RAG Fails

-Retrieval quality determines RAG quality.
-We have debugged enough production RAG systems to know the failure patterns: chunks too large to be precise, embeddings optimized for the wrong similarity metric, missing reranking steps that let low-relevance results pollute the context.
-We design around these from the start.
+Retrieval quality determines RAG quality — and we've debugged enough production RAG systems to know the failure patterns: chunks too large to be precise, embeddings optimized for the wrong similarity metric, missing reranking that lets low-relevance results pollute the context.
+We design around these from the start, not after your users start complaining.

-Fine-tuning is often the wrong answer.
-It is expensive, requires high-quality training data, and creates maintenance burden every time the base model updates.
+Fine-tuning is expensive, requires high-quality labelled data, and creates maintenance burden every time the base model updates.
 Prompt engineering with retrieval solves most production use cases faster and more maintainably.
-We help you make that decision correctly before you spend months on the wrong approach.
+We help you make that decision before you spend months on the wrong approach.

 Production Engineering, Not Research Engineering

-We build AI integrations to the same engineering standards as any other production service — proper error handling, graceful degradation, SLA monitoring, runbooks.
-The AI component should not be the least reliable part of your system.
+We build AI integrations to the same standards as any other production service — proper error handling, graceful degradation, SLA monitoring, and runbooks.
+The AI component shouldn't be the least reliable thing in your system.

-We instrument every AI integration for cost, latency, and output quality before it ships.
-When something goes wrong at 2am, you want trace logs and metric dashboards, not a mystery black box.
+Every integration we build is instrumented for cost, latency, and output quality before it goes to production.
+When something breaks at 2am, you want trace logs and metric dashboards — not a mystery black box with a 'sometimes it hallucinates' comment in the README.

 When does RAG beat fine-tuning?

-Almost always for knowledge-heavy applications.
-RAG wins when the information the model needs changes over time (documents, policies, data), when you need citations and source attribution, when your knowledge base is too large to fit in a context window, or when you cannot afford the cost and complexity of maintaining fine-tuned models as base models update.
-Fine-tuning wins when you need the model to change its behavior style, adopt domain-specific reasoning patterns, or operate in a constrained output format where prompt engineering alone is insufficient.
+RAG wins when the information the model needs changes over time — documents, policies, product data — or when you need citations and source attribution, or when your knowledge base is too large for a context window.
+Fine-tuning wins when you need to change the model's behavior style, adopt domain-specific reasoning patterns, or enforce a constrained output format that prompt engineering alone can't reliably produce.
+For most enterprise knowledge applications, RAG is the answer.

-If you are already on Postgres and your vector collection is under 10 million rows, pgvector is the right answer — no new infrastructure, no new operational complexity.
-If you need hybrid search (keyword + semantic), Weaviate is strong.
+If you're already on Postgres and your collection is under 10 million rows, pgvector is the right answer — no new infrastructure, no new operational burden.
+If you need hybrid search (keyword plus semantic), Weaviate handles that well.
 For pure vector search at high scale with managed infrastructure, Pinecone is the default.
-Qdrant is worth considering for self-hosted deployments where you need more control than pgvector provides.
+Qdrant is worth considering for self-hosted deployments where you need more operational control than pgvector provides.

 How do you prevent an LLM integration from hallucinating?

-Grounding is the main lever: make sure the model has the relevant information in context (via RAG) rather than relying on parametric memory.
-Add output validation layers that check for structural correctness and flag low-confidence responses.
-Design user interfaces that show sources, so hallucinations are catchable.
-And build evaluation pipelines that catch regressions before they hit production — hallucinations often correlate with specific input patterns that a good eval dataset will surface.
+Grounding is the main lever: put the relevant information in context via RAG rather than relying on the model's parametric memory.
+Add output validation that checks structural correctness and flags low-confidence responses.
+Build evaluation pipelines that catch regressions before they reach production — hallucinations typically correlate with specific input patterns that a well-constructed eval dataset will surface.

-How do you handle embedding freshness when documents update?
+How do you keep embeddings fresh when documents update?

-This depends on update frequency.
 For slowly changing documents, scheduled full re-indexing works fine.
 For frequently updated content, you need incremental indexing triggered by document change events — a webhook or change data capture pattern that queues updated documents for re-embedding.
-The key is never letting stale embeddings serve queries on content that has materially changed.
+The key constraint is never letting stale embeddings serve queries on content that has materially changed.

-A focused RAG system — document ingestion pipeline, vector store, retrieval API, and LLM integration — typically takes three to five weeks.
+A focused RAG system — document ingestion pipeline, vector store, retrieval API, and LLM integration — typically runs three to five weeks at $50/hr.
 More complex integrations involving custom model serving, feature stores, or real-time ML pipelines run longer.
-We scope based on your existing infrastructure and the specific integration points rather than quoting from a template.
+We scope based on your existing infrastructure and the specific integration points, not from a template.

 Ready to work with us?